 For Coren’s list of most intelligent dogs, he had the help of 199 obedience trial judges from the American and Canadian Kennel Club.
 Using his criteria, the judges assessed and ranked each dog breed for Coren.

 - The number of repetitions needed for a dog breed to learn a new, unknown command.
 The fewer the repetitions, the more intelligent the dog is.

 - The success rate in which a dog breed will obey a known command on the first attempt.
 A higher success rate percentage means they’re more obedient and smarter.

-Additionally, only dog breeds that were officially recognized by the AKC or CKC even participated.
+Additionally, only dog breeds that were officially recognized by either the AKC or CKC could participated in the intelligence trials.
 Unfortunately, that means no mixed dog breeds.